LeoRiether/wasp.nvim/README.md

 # wasp.nvim

+> Disclaimer: wasp.nvim is still in alpha.
+Expect breaking changes!

 wasp.nvim is a plugin for Neovim that automate many tasks related to Competitive/Sports Programming, such as copying the template, compiling and testing the program, copying library files, and typing sample inputs.